bllizzartt/Object-Detection-Yolo/README.md

 - [x] Basic webcam/img/Video object recogntion
 - [ ] Object Detection with Yolo from https://universe.roboflow.com/
+- [ ] Chinese language integration for class tracking
+  - Example: #Person would be displayed as #人
 - [ ] More to come, tell me whatg else you would like to see!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>